Arthur, 1934–2018, U.S. ballet dancer, choreographer, and ballet company director.

-Mount, a mountain in W North Carolina: highest peak in the E United States, 6684 feet (2037 meters).
+Mount, a mountain in western North Carolina: highest peak in the eastern United States, 6,684 feet (2,037 meters).

 Mitchell has been reported saying that he grew up poor in Florida.

 “We are proud of the work we have done for our country,” Mitchell and Jessen have said in a joint statement.

 But Seligman never imagined how Mitchell might put the concept to work, in part because it was so ill-suited to that purpose.

 Then, not a month after Mitchell left the Air Force, came the 9/11 attacks.

 The psychologists who served there included two officers, James Elmer Mitchell and John Bruce Jessen.